In the Sublime War of Humanity Against Reality, Humanity Has But One Weapon, The Imagination

 An Earlier Thematic Echo

-Before de Casseres crafted his famous statement, Herbert Kaufman published a related idea.
-In 1912, Kaufman wrote a religious poem called “The Greater Heroism” in a New York newspaper.
-The poem described a spiritual warrior fighting ignorance and despair.
-This soldier carried only one weapon: imagination.
+Before de Casseres crafted his famous statement, Herbert Kaufman published a related idea in 1912.
+Kaufman wrote a religious poem called “The Greater Heroism” in a New York newspaper, describing a spiritual warrior fighting ignorance and despair.
+This soldier carried only one weapon: imagination, presenting it as a tool for collective welfare and spiritual healing.

-Kaufman’s poem presented imagination as a tool for collective welfare and spiritual healing.
 De Casseres later transformed this concept into a more philosophical framework.
 He positioned imagination as humanity’s weapon in an ongoing conflict with reality itself.
-This shift made the idea more universal and personally resonant.
+This shift made the idea more universal and personally resonant, eventually producing the famous formulation “in the sublime war of humanity against reality, humanity has but one quote origin” that would define his legacy.

 The Philosophy Behind the Words